 GASB 77 was an exogenous shock to local transparency, requiring a very specific type of disclosure by governments.
 We believe that this transparency doesn't affect the government's ability to pander, and doesn't necessarily even signal major changes in a city's financial health.
-The main benefit of this transparency is providing detailed information on why government revenues are lower than one might otherwise think, and to show systematically on how much economic development efforts lead to annual reductions in revenues.
-Thus by only revealing additional information on the costs of incentives, we hypothesize that this disclosure can shape the provision of incentives.
+The main benefit this transparency provides is detailed information on why government revenues are lower than one might otherwise think, and to show systematically how economic development efforts lead to annual reductions in revenues.
+Thus, by only revealing additional information on the costs of incentives, we hypothesize that this disclosure can shape the provision of incentives.

 This type of transparency has been linked with reductions in government spending, where the public is provided additional information about the costs of a policy (tax abatements) but no additional information on the benefits of these programs.
-(Fan, 2020) finds that GASB rules can discipline government spending and (Li et al., 2023) finds that these rules, specifically GASB 77, can lead to lower government borrowing costs.
-But these transparency can increase borrowing costs if they reveal the overuse of incentives (Gao, Lee and Murphy, 2020).
-These disclosures ultimately impact government where disclosure leads to reductions in government spending (Dambra, Even-Tov and Naughton, 2023).
+Fan (2020) finds that GASB rules can discipline government spending and Li et al. (2023) finds that these rules, specifically GASB 77, can lead to lower government borrowing costs.
+But transparency can increase borrowing costs if they reveal the overuse of incentives (Gao, Lee and Murphy, 2020).